heyqule/erm_unit_control/README.md

 - **Scout:** select unit, click scout button and they will move in all directions
 - **Follow Target** select unit, click follow target button, click on any friendly entity with health and they will follow.
 Alt: Shift + right-click on the follow target.
 - **Hunting Mode** select unit, click hunting mode button, they will search nearby enemy entity to kill.
 - **Reactive Defense** Move units to an active warzone.
-When an entity dies nearby, they'll march to that location, then return to original location after mission completed.
+When certain building type dies nearby, they'll march to that location, then return to original location (with small offset) after mission completed.
 - **Perimeter Defense** WIP.